 Mining has been carried out at Macassa since 1933.
 The grade of the ore mined during that period is similar to the grade of the resources and reserves that are currently identified at Macassa.
-Approximately 90% are associated with the "04" Break and the SMC zones combined.
-The "04" and the SMC resource tons are close to being even in tons, however the SMC resource is considerably larger in contained ounces of gold.
+Approximately 91% of the tons and 94% of the ounces are associated with the "04" Break and the SMC zones combined.
+The SMC reserve tons are approximately 30% greater than the "04" Break reserve tons and the SMC reserve tons contain about 85% more gold than the "04" Break reserve tons.